Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/README.md

 To get started with [Project Griffon](../../beta/project-griffon/) in your app, you'll need to:

-1. Install the AEP Assurance extension in [Experience Platform Data Collection](https://launch.adobe.com/)
+1. Install the AEP Assurance extension in [Data Collection UI](https://experience.adobe.com/#/data-collection)
 2. Add AEP Assurance SDK extension library to your app
    1. Import AEP Assurance into your app
    2. Register and implement extension APIs

-## Install the AEP Assurance extension in Experience Platform Launch
+## Install the AEP Assurance extension in the Data Collection UI

-Follow these steps to add the install the extension in Experience Platform Launch:
+Follow these steps to add the install the extension in the Data Collection UI:

-1. In Experience Platform Launch, while inside your Launch Property, click the **Extensions** tab.
+1. In the Data Collection UI, in your mobile property, select the **Extensions** tab.
-2. On the **Catalog** tab, locate the **AEP Assurance** extension, and click **Install**.
+2. On the **Catalog** tab, locate the **AEP Assurance** extension, and select **Install**.
 3. Follow the publishing process to update SDK configuration.

 ![](../../.gitbook/assets/screen-shot-2020-10-07-at-11.15.47-am.png)